Lifecycle-Science/re2-docs/docs-source/src/pages/index.md

     </div>
         <div class="col">
       <div class="col-usecase">
-<h2>Integrates acrsoss your entire digital ecosystem for coordinated messaging at every touchpoint</h2>
+<h2>Integrates across your entire digital ecosystem for coordinated messaging at every touchpoint</h2>
 <p>Use a variety of ready-made RE2 integrations or use our robust APIs to integrate with any system.
 Connect RE2 next-best action recommendations to content and campaign delivery systems to ensure your customers are getting the right message at the right time.